okken/pytest-srcpaths/README.md

     [pytest]
     srcpaths = .

+## Alternatively, use `pythonpath`

+The option `pythonpath` also works the same.

+    [pytest]
+    pythonpath = src lib

+pytest 7 (not released yet) is planned to include the `pythonpath` option.

+For pytest 6.2.x, this plugin will work.

+## Changelog

+* 1.2.1 - Add `pythonpath` as an alternative to `srcpath` option for pytest versions < 7.0.0
+  * this is to allow this project to act as a temporary workaround until pytest 7 is released

 ## Similar project

 This plugin was inspired by [pytest-pythonpath](https://pypi.org/project/pytest-pythonpath/) whose implementation and scope are a bit different.